-The real-time clock is a 5-byte binary counter.
+The real-time clock is a 5-Byte binary counter.
 It is incremented 256 times per second.
-The least significant byte is a count of fractional seconds.
-The upper four bytes are a count of seconds.
+The least significant Byte is a count of fractional seconds.
+The upper 4 Bytes are a count of seconds.
 The real-time clock can accumulate 136 years of seconds before rolling over.
-Time/date is represented by the number of seconds since a reference point which is determined by the user.
-For example, 12:00A.M., January 1, 1970 could be a reference point.
+Time/date is represented by the number of seconds since a reference point, which is determined by the user.
+For example, 12:00 A.M., January 1, 1970 could be a reference point.